enkidevs/curriculum/javascript/node/patterns/middleware-pipeline-design-pattern.md

 ---
 ## Revision

-Which design patter can you observe in the following snippet which archives `raw.txt`?
+Which design pattern can you observe in the following snippet which archives `raw.txt`?

 ```javascript
 fs.createReadStream('raw.txt')